ronickg/react-native-nitro-inspire-face/docs/docs/api/types/FaceFeatureIdentity.md

 # FaceFeatureIdentity

 Identity information associated with a face feature.
+Used for face recognition and database management.

 ```typescript
 type FaceFeatureIdentity = {